phentnil/employee-scheduling-system/README.md

 ## Concept Description

 The manager will initially set up employees in the system via upload or form entry.
-The upload  will allow managers to upload a CSV file containing the employees on their team, but a form will be available to enter employees one at a time.
+The upload will allow managers to upload a CSV file including the employees on their team, but a form will be available to enter employees one at a time.
 The employee information will include assigned shift and weekly required hours.
 The system will enter the manager automatically as the first employee with no hourly requirements.
 This enables the manager to place themselves on the schedule in case of open shifts or other scenarios as needed.

 The manager will request a generated schedule for their team for a specified date range.
 They will be able to adjust the schedule before publishing to the team.